General Acute Illness/Injury Questions

 All of my friends are sick, how can I make sure I don’t get sick?

 Answer: There are several things you can do to reduce the chances that you will get sick, though sometimes if you have been exposed to certain viruses or bacteria, you may get sick regardless.
 The most important thing you can do is practice clean hand hygiene.
 As simple as this sounds, germs spread on hands is the most common way that people get sick.
 Wash hands often with soap and water (hand sanitizer if that is the only thing available).
-Was hands especially before eating.
+Wash hands especially before eating.
 Avoid touching your eyes, nose or mouth as germs can spread this way.
 Avoid sharing drinking glasses, water bottles, utensils, cosmetics, toothbrushes, smoking materials and food.
+Wearing a good fitting, high quaility mask can also decrease the risk of becoming ill from certain illnesses such as Covid-19.

 I woke up feeling sick.
 I have a runny nose, scratchy throat and dry cough.
 Should I go to the Health Center?